agmazlumyan/domain-adaptation-coral/README.md

 | Target test split (no CORAL) | 0.6474 |
 | Target test split (with CORAL, best config) | 0.7382 |

+Coral parameter sweeps logic was removed for final experimentation to maintain unsupervised assumption of traditional coral theory.

+### [Old] Parameter Sweeps for Supervised CORAL enhancement ###

 For with-CORAL evaluation, multiple versions of the CORAL-adapted target data are generated and predicted on by the classifier to determine the best performing configuration.
 Tweaked CORAL parameters and evaluated values are as follows:

 | Hyperparameter | Tested values | Role in adaptation |